BeoSound 5c

 Wireless control of the BeoLab 5s using some custom hardware.
 I guess this is a niche of a niche of a niche.
 Anyway, my personal favourite speakers, running as they should — with their internal DAC.

-Support for Beo6 Two-Way Remote Experimental
+Support for Beo6 Two-Way Remote Done

 Full two-way communication with the classic Beo6 remote.
 The remote sends commands and receives status back — showing now playing info, volume, and active source on its screen.
 Required reverse engineering the two-way protocol, which was never documented for third-party use.
 Niche of a niche, but technically satisfying.